Hear a recording of the latest Radio 3 commissioning briefing

 Commissioning round updates

-Will all those who have received commissions for 2015/16 please get in touch with Matthew Dodd in due course, to arrange a conversation to take them further.
-These conversations must take place before the programmes can be contracted, although obviously this is most urgent for those programmes scheduled at the beginning of the financial year (April 2015).
+Will all those who have received commissions for 2017/18 please get in touch with Matthew Dodd in due course, to arrange a conversation to take them further.
+These conversations must take place before the programmes can be contracted, although obviously this is most urgent for those programmes scheduled at the beginning of the financial year (April-June 2017).
 These meetings will include discussion of editorial issues and any possible online dimensions, as well as the timetable for development and future communication with the commissioning editor.
 If you have any concerns about being able to deliver in time for the transmission dates indicated in the feedback, please contact us immediately, as in some cases, the commission may depend on these dates.
-Please also email Chris Hutchinson to agree the price for the commission, as given in the feedback.
+Please also email Kate Foreman to agree the price for the commission, as given in the feedback.

 If you wish to hear details regarding the Radio 3 commissioning rounds, you will need to be part of the Radio Independent Supplier Database and indicate that you wish to hear details about Radio 3 and its strands.